Particle acceleration at radiative supernova remnant shocks

-where $f_0$ is the spectrum of accelerated particles at the shock, $q_0= \frac{\eta u_1 n_1}{4 \pi p_{\rm inj}^2} \delta (p-p_{\rm inj})$ the injection term at the shock.
-At radiative shocks, the cooling induces variations in the fluid velocity downstream, i.e. $u_2$ is a function of the space coordinate (x).
-Assuming that particles of momentum $p$ can diffuse up to a distance $x \sim D_2/u_2$, the dependence on space coordinate can be written as a dependence on momentum.
-The spectrum at the shock obtained is:
+where $f_0$ is the spectrum of accelerated particles at the shock, and $q_0= \frac{\eta u_1 n_1}{4 \pi p_{\rm inj}^2} \delta (p-p_{\rm inj})$ the injection term at the shock.
+At radiative shocks, the cooling induces variations in the fluid velocity downstream, i.e., $u_2$ is a function of the space coordinate (x).
+Assuming that particles of momentum $p$ can diffuse up to a distance of $x \sim D_2/u_2$, the dependence on the space coordinate can be written as a dependence on momentum.
+The spectrum at the shock obtained is

 where $r_{\rm rub}$ is the compression ratio from upstream to immediately downstream the shock, and $R_{\rm tot}= u_1/u_2(p)$ is the overall compression factor.
-Several studies have examined in detail the particle spectrum at shocks, accounting for a range of physical effects such as the presence of pre-existing cosmic rays \citep{blasi2002, blasi2004}, non-linear feedback from efficient particle acceleration \citep{amato2005, amato2006}, and modifications due to spatial variations in the velocity profile \citep{petruk2024}.
+Several studies have examined in detail the particle spectrum at shocks, accounting for a range of physical effects such as the presence of preexisting CRs \citep{blasi2002, blasi2004}, nonlinear feedback from efficient particle acceleration \citep{amato2005, amato2006}, and modifications due to spatial variations in the velocity profile \citep{petruk2024}.
 While these effects are certainly important in specific contexts, they are beyond the scope of the present work and are therefore not included in our model.